Article

 Maramec Spring Park

 Missouri is home to some of the largest freshwater springs in the country.
-Millions of gallons of water bubble up from the ground each day, creating brilliant blue pools and crystal-clear streams.
-Short paths and hiking trails guide you these breathtaking spots.
+Millions of gallons of water bubble up from deep within the earth each day, creating brilliant blue pools and sparkling streams.
+Short paths and hiking trails will guide you to more than a dozen of these breathtaking spots.

 Big Spring

-Several springs feed the Current and Jacks Fork rivers in the Ozark National Scenic Riverways, the first national park area to protect a river system.
-Near Van Buren, a walkway leads to Big Spring, one of the three largest springs in the U.S. It’s an impressive sight with an average daily flow of 276 million gallons of water.
-The Big Spring Slough Trail, a 1.2-mile loop, includes exhibits about the area’s history and habitat.
+Hundreds of springs flow into the Current and Jacks Fork rivers in the Ozark National Scenic Riverways, the first national park area in the country to protect a river system.
+Located 4 miles south of Van Buren, Big Spring is one of the three largest springs in the United States.
+It’s an impressive sight to see with an average daily flow of 286 million gallons of water that feed the Current River.
+A short accessible walkway leads to the spring.
+The Big Spring Slough Trail, a 1.2-mile accessible loop, includes exhibits about the area’s history and habitats.
+Picnic areas and a campground are nearby.

 A spring flows past a large tree and through moss covered rocks.

-Big Spring, one of the three largest springs in the U.S. located near Van Buren, Missouri.
+Big Spring is one of the three largest springs in the United States.

 Blue Spring